the-collab-lab/smart-shopping-list-deprecated/ORIENTATION-en.md

 ### Weekly Cadence

 A week sounds like a long time in some ways, but part of working on a team is accounting for coordination costs.
-Let’s walk back our goal of demoing from the production URL on Sundays to see when different things need to happen.
+Let’s walk back our goal of demoing from the production URL on the weekend to see when different things need to happen.
+This example timeline assumes the Weekly Sync is on Sunday.

 - Monday, Tuesday, Wednesday — Work out approach, research if needed, and pair program
 - Thursday — Complete story and ask for peer feedback